thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 - [ ] Use [Pleeease/Autoprefixer](http://pleeease.io) for all styles
 - [ ] No compiled code in the `master` branch
-- [ ] Assets are minified and concatenaded in production
-- [x] TODO Critical CSS is extracted from the stylesheets and inlined in the HTML
 - [ ] JS development aids are removed in production
+- [ ] Source maps are removed in production
 - [ ] SVG icons are compressed in production

 ### Testing